Google Sign-In Required

 • Cherry-pick the merged hotfix into release and confirm only the intended hotfix landed there.

-• Open the orchestration pipeline and run only release <service name>: https://gitlab.com/evenergi/develop/-/pipelines/new
+• Open the orchestration pipeline and set action=deploy-release-branch-to-staging, project=<target repository>, and confirm=true: https://gitlab.com/evenergi/develop/-/pipelines/new

 • Watch the staging deploy through completion, run the hotfix-specific checks, and record what was validated.